PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_iOS.md

 #### Configuration

-To configure the tracker you will need the URL address of your tracking server and website ID (you can find it in *Settings > Websites* on the web interface).
+To configure the tracker you will need the URL address of your tracking server and website ID (you can find it in *Administration > Websites & apps* on the web interface).

 Open the *AppDelegate.m* file and add sdk import:
 ```